RESEARCH INTERESTS

 - We derived the stationary distribution and found a power-law escape rate from a local minimum for minibatch SGD.[ICML 2022 Spotlight]

-- Quantum thermodynamics and information thermodynamics
+- Quantum thermodynamics

 - We experimentally realized Maxwell’s demon using a 62-qubit superconducting quantum processor, being the first experiment using an isolated quantum many-body system.
 [Phys.
 Rev. A 109, 062614 (2024)]